manydeps/cxxbuild/README.md

 To use it locally, just copy [cxxbuild/cxxbuild.py](cxxbuild/cxxbuild.py) file to your project and execute it: `python3 cxxbuild.py help`

-Or, just install it from pip: `pip install cxxbuild`
+Or, just install it from pip: `pip install cxxbuild`  (or `pipx install cxxbuild` for newer distributions)

 Then, just run: `cxxbuild help`